 Success: It’s an insurance company.
 You want to do extremely well in core products, specifically life and disability insurance.

 Product Range: The firm’s reputations are built on insurance, yet they also have managed money, mutual funds and other investment products to meet the needs of their clients.
 Usually no mortgage business.
-Some advisors get Series 7 and licenses, allowing them to recommend listed securities.
+Some investment advisors get Series 7 and licenses, allowing them to recommend listed securities.

 Collaboration: It’s encouraged.
 Agents and advisors seek to build a network of referral sources like CPAs and attorneys.
 Unfortunately, the referral business is often one way.